Guidance Memos

 What are the storage requirements for a vehicle?

-A vehicle must have a storage device secured in the vehicle to prevent the device moving or being readily removed.
-At a minimum, this means that the device must be attached to the vehicle in a way that cannot be untied or easily cut or broken.
-The device must include a secure lock on the storage compartment that prevents access without a key and the products cannot be visible from outside of the vehicle.
+A vehicle must have a locked, safe, and secure storage compartment that is part of the vehicle or a locked storage container that has a separate key or combination pad.
+In the case of a separate storage device, it must be secured in the vehicle to prevent the device from moving or being readily removed.
+At a minimum, this means that the device must be attached to the vehicle in a way that cannot be untied, easily cut or broken.
+The device must include a secure lock on the storage compartment that prevents access without a key, and the products cannot be visible from outside of the vehicle.
 At a minimum, this means that the device must be durable enough that a person could not bypass the lock by pulling on the device to reach in.
 The vehicle must also have measures to ensure the products are free from spoilage due to environmental factors such as heat or cold.

 Please note that most vehicle trunks do not meet these requirements without modifications.